EU leaders tackle escape route from Russian fossil fuels

 By Kate Abnett

-BRUSSELS, March 10 (Reuters) - European Union leaders will tackle ways to wean themselves off Russian fossil fuels on Thursday and debate how quickly to ditch their key supplier, with countries split over whether to sanction oil and gas imports as Moscow wages war in Ukraine.
+BRUSSELS, March 10 (Reuters) - European Union leaders will tackle ways to wean themselves off Russian fossil fuels on Thursday and debate how quickly to do so, with countries split over whether to sanction oil and gas imports as Moscow wages war in Ukraine.

 Russia's invasion of Ukraine prompted Brussels to unveil plans this week to reduce reliance on Europe's top gas supplier this year and end it within the decade.